Top 10 things you need to know about holding cash versus investing

 Even if you’re buying into the stock markets, you may want to hold some cash as part of your investment strategy.

-For example, if you have cash readily available and are brave enough to take a contrarian approach by buying unloved holdings, you can use it tactically to top up your portfolio when the market - or a particular stock or fund you like – has had a setback.
+For example, if you have cash readily available and are brave enough to take a contrarian approach by buying unloved shares, you can use it tactically to top up your portfolio when the market – or a particular stock or fund you like – has had a setback.

 If you invest in investment trusts, you can keep an eye open for trusts trading at a wider than usual discount to their net asset value (or popular trusts normally on a premium that have slipped into discount territory).
-Keep an eye open for interactive investor’s regular Bargain Hunter round-ups of interesting trust opportunities.

 6) Smoothing the volatility